 One who has been to rural Nevada has come a lot closer to another planet.
 The desert vistas, jagged-edged with weathered rock formations and sparsely spotted (if at all) with exotic vegetation, make a perfect backdrop to any tale of science fiction — or science fact, as the case may be.

-“As a truck accident lawyer at truckaccidentlawyers1.com my next case took me to LAs Vegas.
+“As a truck injury lawyer my next case took me to Las Vegas.
 I was representing the family of a man who had been killed in a serious vehicular accident involving a car and a big rig truck on Rt 95 in north Las Vegas.
 It appears the truck driver fell asleep at the wheel and veered into the other lane hitting my client’s car head on.
 I was with my specialists who reconstruct accident scenes.
 When we landed in Las Vegas, I was thinking that I knew what to expect.
 But it had been two decades since I’d last been there, and the city had changed in countless ways…very few of them for the better.
 I had spent way too much time in the past in the casinos, but I needed to stay away from them on this trip.
 From my laptop, I did do a couple of searches for US slots, and I did spend a little money, but doing so from a computer is so much less engaging that I was easily able to pull away when I needed to.
 Don’t know what it is about slots, but as addictive as they are in the brick and mortar environment where you have the excitement of all these other players around you, not so much when I’m playing an online version, something I need to work on personally.
 So I thought I’d quiet my inner complainer with a leisurely ride out to the desert with my team.
 After all the truck accident was why I was there.
 After my legal work was completed I thought I would take a couple of side trips.

 “My original plan was to drive by Lake Mead and Boulder Dam (or is it Hoover Dam?
 I can never remember which came first) and stop at a park called the Valley of Fire which has some neat mineral deposits.
 However, while I was at Valley of Fire I read something about Area 51 and made up my mind to drive up there instead.